GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/README.md

    ```

-8. **Deploying workloads to DWS:** This section of the reference architecture will introduce you to Dynamic Workload Scheduler ([blog](https://cloud.google.com/blog/products/compute/introducing-dynamic-workload-scheduler), [docs](https://cloud.google.com/kubernetes-engine/docs/how-to/provisioningrequest)).
-DWS supports all-or-nothing scheduling, allowing you to procure all the accelerators needed for your workload all at once instead of acquiring partial resources and waiting to get the full set.
+9. **Deploying workloads to DWS:** This section of the reference architecture will introduce you to Dynamic Workload Scheduler ([blog](https://cloud.google.com/blog/products/compute/introducing-dynamic-workload-scheduler), [docs](https://cloud.google.com/kubernetes-engine/docs/how-to/provisioningrequest)).
+DWS supports all-or-nothing scheduling, allowing you to procure all the accelerators needed for your workload all at once instead of acquiring partial resources and waiting to get the full set before running the workload.

    The examples shown will deploy one model training job for `team-a` seeking A100 GPUs to fine-tune the Gemma 2B model and one job from `team-b` seeking H100 GPUs to fine-tune the Gemma 7B model, in both cases the model is fine-tuned to output SQL when asked a question in natural language.
+These example workloads are adapted from the example published [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/finetune-gemma-gpu).

    The model weights are download from and uploaded to Hugging Face.
 In order to access these weights, you will need your Hugging Face token which can be generated [here](https://huggingface.co/settings/tokens).
 Once you have the token, export it as an environment variable by replacing `YOUR_HUGGING_FACE_TOKEN` with your token and create the Kubernetes Secrets for team-a and team-b for their respective workloads to be able to access Hugging Face.